Mortgage holidays now extended until July 2021

-Yes, the government announced on Wednesday that Buy-to-Let mortgage holders are also able to apply for a three month holiday.
+Yes, the government announced that Buy-to-Let mortgage holders are also able to apply for a mortgage holiday.

-What else do I need to consider before getting a mortgage holiday?
+What are the alternatives to a mortgage holiday?

 - Remortgaging.
 Don’t forget that many people can save a lot of money off their monthly repayments by simply remortgaging.
 The UK base rate very recently reduced from 0.75% to 0.25% – the lowest rate for hundreds of years.
 That means if you’re on a tracker or variable rate mortgage you could see a reduction in your monthly payment as the rate cut feeds through.
 Fixed rates are already available at extremely low rates and could offer the chance to lock in whilst interest rates are so low.